cohomology/remote-abap-compiler/README.md

 # remote-abap-compiler
 This is the library part of a remote ABAP compiler infrastructure.
 The corresponding command line utility is contained in another node.js project [remote-abap-compiler-cli](https://github.com/cohomology/remote-abap-compiler-cli).
+The compiler works for `SAP_BASIS >= 7.53` only.

 ## Usage